Tletltecuhtli/dotAle/README.md

 All my dotfiles and s**t like that

 ## Why?
-Letś be honest here.
+Let's be honests.
 If you got here by accident, go away!
-Trust me you don't want to be near this pile of crap.
-Thank you for yout visit :)
+Trust me, you don't want to be near this pile of crap.
+Thank you for your visit :)
 > Ale